dfelinto/blender-manual/manual/materials/nodes/types/input.rst

 .. admonition:: Note
    :class: note

-   These are exactly the same settings as in the :doc:`Mapping <textures/mapping>` panel for :doc:`Textures <textures>`, though a few settings - like :guilabel:`Stress` or :guilabel:`Tangent` - are missing here.
+   These are exactly the same settings as in the :doc:`Mapping </textures/mapping>` panel for :doc:`Textures </textures>`, though a few settings - like :guilabel:`Stress` or :guilabel:`Tangent` - are missing here.
 Normally you would use this node as input for a
    FIXME(TODO: Internal Link;
    [[#Texture Node|Texture Node]]
    ).